 Developed for research purposes the glowing rabbit was incorporated into modern art by French artist Eduardo Kac (2000).
 The rabbit, named Alba, was probably one of the first cases of a living transgenic animal being part of a fine art project.
 The project was ultimately halted by animal rights activists.
 Kac is now an Assistant Professor of Art and Technology at the School of the Art Institute of Chicago.

 Because of there short life cycle and well-charted genome, mice are often used to study genetic modification including the insertion of the gene for fluorescence.

-Green flourescent protein was used to develop the first "knock out" rat.
-This is a rat in which a specific target geene is made deliberately innactive, In this case rats born to parents that both expressed GFP had this gene knocked out and so they did not flouresce.
-The advantage of GFP rats is that the activity of the geen can be easily visual determined without requiring any special tests.
+Green fluorescent protein was used to develop the first "knock out" rat.
+This is a rat in which a specific target gene is made deliberately inactive, In this case rats born to parents that both expressed GFP had this gene knocked out and so they did not fluoresce.
+The advantage of GFP rats is that the activity of the gene can be easily visual determined without requiring any special tests.

 A 2009 project carried out jointly by the Croatian Brain Research Institute and Laval University involved studying reconvery from stroke by developing rat that express an entirely different bioluminescent protein, luciferase, that is naturally produced by fireflies.
 The luminescence of their brains is sufficiently bright that it can be detected by sensitive camera which track the recover of the rat's brains.